 To my mind there is no more beautifully situated city in the world than Rio de Janeiro.
 A beachside metropolis, my favourite kind of urban destination, it spreads up from the Atlantic Ocean into the dramatic mountains behind it.
 Many are oddly rounded in shape, like Sugarloaf (which takes its name from a time when sugar was shaped in cones) and Corcovado (“hunchback” in Portuguese), graced for more than 80 years by the outstretched arms of Christ the Redeemer, who blesses the city and her residents no matter what sins they get up to.

 Rio dates back to the 1500s and was once the capital of Brazil, before the central government was moved in the middle of the last century to Brasília, in the wilds at the heart of the country.
 Still, even the designers of the new capital so loved Rio they refused to live in Brasília.
-The most famous architect of the new capital, Oscar Niemeyer, lives in a curvaceous ocean-view high rise on Avenida Atlantica.
-Niemeyer, 105 years old (in December 2012), is the perfect example of what locals call a Carioca de Gema, or native of Rio “down to the yolk.”
-Such people refuse to leave Rio; once you visit this seductive city with its mix of danger, sensuality and beauty, you’ll understand.
+The most famous architect of the new capital, Oscar Niemeyer, lived in a curvaceous ocean-view high rise on Avenida Atlantica.
+Niemeyer, 105 years old when he died in December 2012, was the perfect example of what locals call a Carioca de Gema, or native of Rio “down to the yolk.”
+Such people refuse to leave Rio, and once you visit this seductive city with its mix of danger, sensuality and beauty, you’ll understand.

 My ﬁrst visit to Rio was in 2000, and I landed in the middle of Carnival.
 I was travelling with my friend Jim Green, a professor at Brown University and the author of the book Beyond Carnival, about Brazil’s gay history.
 I could not have had a better person as a guide.
 We spent time in Copacabana, where the gay beach, marked by its own rainbow ﬂag, sprawls from the famous Copacabana Palace hotel.
 We delighted in watching famous Brazilian pornstars order drinks from the gay kiosk on Avenida Atlantica, with its black and white swirled walkways.